adrelanos/whonix-gw-kde-desktop-conf/README.md

 Enables KDE folderview (allows desktop shortcuts) and sets Whonix-Gateway specific wallpaper.

+This package only takes effect for newly created user accounts.
+Not for existing user accounts.
+This package is most useful to help Linux distribution maintainers setting divergent defaults.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #